EfrenTC/esoll-releases/readme.md

 - Sorting by downloads, name, date, author
 - Pagination and real-time search
 - Automatic update detection and "Update All" button (with auto-backup before updating)
+- **Auto-update toggle** for hands-off addon maintenance
+- **Age filter**: hide addons not updated in the last 1, 2, 3 or 4 years
+- **Addon variant persistence**: when an addon ships multiple downloadable variants, ESOLL remembers the chosen one across reinstalls and updates
+- **Uninstall all** with in-app confirmation modal
 - Library visibility toggle
 - Ignore list to exclude addons from updates
 - Custom addons path support